sayani2014/BridgeLabz_Address_Book_System/README.md

     - Each Address Book has a unique Name
     - Use Console to add new Address Book
     - Maintain Dictionary of Address Book Name to Address Book

+# Using Java Streams
 7. Ability to ensure there is no Duplicate Entry of the same Person in a particular Address Book
+8. Search for Person in a City or State across the multiple AddressBook.